Horror logo

 I wanted the words to stop.

-But I did not want to hear the silence.
+But I dreaded the silence.

 The middle-aged man was first to be pulled forwards.
 Though he dug in his heels, his writhing body was placed upon the altar in front of the cabin and tied down.
 From inside the darkened doorway strode a figure hooded in a blood-red cape.